 – Gluten-free grains: quinoa, rice, and whole grains

-– Dairy substitutes: almond and oat milk
+– Dairy substitutes: coconut milk, oat milk, almond milk

 If you’re uncertain about the cause of your symptoms, it may be worth adopting a low histamine diet to identify the underlying cause.
 Research has found that after about 4 weeks of reducing your intake of histamine-rich foods, your symptoms should resolve if it is in fact a true intolerance (4).